Follow us on

 The Respect in Sport Activity Leader/Coach Program educates youth leaders, coaches, officials and participants to recognize, understand and respond to issues of bullying, abuse, harassment and discrimination (BAHD).

-Summer Ball
+Summer Ball coaching credentials

-Opportunities exist for coaches wishing to lead additional spring "exhibition" teams or rostering teams in the summer ball program .
+Opportunities exist for coaches wishing to lead additional spring "exhibition" teams or rostering teams in the summer ball program.
 BC Minor Baseball requires all coaching staff of summer teams to be National Coaching Certification Program (NCCP) certified and trained in order to roster a team.

 Coaches must first register with the NCCP and pay the one-time registration fee before they can attend the online clinics.
 There are several free online modules that coaches must take, as well as to attend virtual clinics with other coaches, usually taking place between February and June, and ranging in cost from $40-$60 each.
 The age of the team you wish to coach, will determine which level of certification you will require.
 The coach of a younger team can add clinics each year and slowly build up their credentials as they advance and coach older teams.
 A coach hoping to start from scratch at an older age will have a lot more clinics to take to get fully certified.